Give Me a Break: The Importance of Taking a Break in your Work Day

 When you ignore these subtle suggestions your brain is giving, i.e. yawns, lack of concentration, feeling tired or irritable, etc. you run the risk of over-stimulating and overworking your brain.
 This can lead to stress and anxiety.
 So now that we’ve talked about why you should schedule breaks in your day and how they should be scheduled.
 Let’s discuss what kind of a break you should take to become the most productive.

 The most beneficial kind of break you can take is to get up and get your blood pumping.
 Doing so delivers more oxygen to your brain.
 Those yawns you get after a couple hours of being sedentary are a signal that your brain is being deprived of oxygen.
 The cure?
 Get up and move around and while you’re moving don’t forget to breathe.
 Oxygen is one of the six major building blocks of life for a reason.
 We need it not only to survive but to make so many of our internal systems operate at peak performance including your brain!
 If you aren’t an exercise fanatic you can just walk around and take at least ten deep breaths or drink a glass of water.
 The important part is to get oxygen flowing to your brain.

 The second key to getting your brain back to the productive mode is glucose.
 So grab yourself a snack that will help sustain your glucose levels.
 Try some nuts, whole grain cereal, or a handful of blueberries.
-If you are interested in foods that can help boost brain function, check out this list on Snack Nation.
+If you are interested in foods that can help boost brain function, check out this list on Health Ambition.